top of page

 Besides the trumpet, this multi-instrumentalist also plays trombone, piano, saxophone and double bass.

-At the age of seven, he was given his first instrument, at nine he formed his first band and at thirteen he was playing professionally in nightclubs.
-His international career developed just as quickly.
-At age sixteen James debuted in the USA with a breathtaking concert at the Monterey Jazz Festival.
+At the age of six he started on piano, at seven he took up brass, at nine he formed his first band and at thirteen he was playing professionally in nightclubs.
+His international career developed just as quickly with a debut in the USA at the

 Monterey Jazz Festival at age sixteen.